poezio/slixmpp/docs/architecture.rst

-   Since a :term:`stream handler` shouldn't block, if extensive processing for a stanza is required (such as needing to send and receive an :class:`~sleekxmpp.stanza.Iq` stanza), then custom events must be used.
+   Since a :term:`stream handler` shouldn't block, if extensive processing for a stanza is required (such as needing to send and receive an :class:`~slixmpp.stanza.Iq` stanza), then custom events must be used.
    These events are not explicitly tied to the incoming XML stream and may be raised at any time.
 Importantly, these events may be handled in their own thread.